roymichaels/lifepilotai/README.md

 ### 2. Runtime Configuration

 When the client starts it checks local storage for a configuration object.
-If none is found you will be prompted in the browser for the API URL, OpenAI key, ElevenLabs key and Waku settings.
-These values are stored locally and can also be published on the `/aura/users/{pubkey}/config` topic so other devices can restore them.
+If none is found you will be redirected to a setup screen where you can enter the API URL, OpenAI key, ElevenLabs key and Waku options.
+The values are stored locally and can also be published on the `/aura/users/{pubkey}/config` topic so other devices can restore them.

 The backend API should still run on port **3000** (or update the prompted URL accordingly).
 During development the Vite dev server will proxy requests such as `/projects` or `/users` to this URL.